BreakingBytes/simkit/carousel/docs/announcements/brown-bicycle-bears.rst

 ~~~~~~~~~~~~~~~~~~~
 The use of a simulation filename and path has been deprecated.
 If you use a
 simulation filename and path in your model and you have enabled logging you
-should see a :class:`exceptions.DeprecationWarning`.
+should see a :exc:`exceptions.DeprecationWarning`.
 The preferred style is to
 set simulation parameters in your simulation class as class attributes.

 Also the ``interval_length`` simulation attribute has been renamed to